Abingdon-on-Thames: Places of interest

 Of the Benedictine Abingdon Abbey there remains a Perpendicular gateway and ruins of the mainly Early English prior's house, the guest house and other fragments.
-Other remains from the former abbey include the Unicorn Theatre and Long Gallery, which are still used for plays and functions including an annual craft fair.
+Other remains from the former abbey include the Unicorn Theatre and the Long Gallery, which are still used for plays and functions including an annual craft fair.
 St. Nicolas' Church, parts of which were built in 1180, is near the museum.
 Abingdon Bridge over the Thames, near St Helen's Church, was built in 1416 and was widened or altered in 1790, 1828, 1927 and 1929.
 Abbey Gateway between the Abingdon County Hall Museum and the Guildhall remains a point of local importance.

 Abingdon has the remains of a motte-and-bailey castle, which can be found to the north of the town centre surrounded by trees within a housing estate.
 Originally built of wood or stone, it was a fortification on a raised earthwork called a motte surrounded by a protective ditch.
 There is a Second World War FW3/28A pillbox by the River Ock near Marcham Road.
-A gaol, built by prisoners of the Napoleonic Wars in 1811, is on the south edge of town next to the Thames.
-In the 1970s the gaol was converted into a leisure centre.
+A prison, built by prisoners of the Napoleonic Wars in 1811, is on the south edge of town next to the Thames.
+In the 1970s the prison was converted into a leisure centre.
 In 2011 the site was developed into residential and commercial premises.
-According to local legend, prior to its conversion in the 1970s, the gaol was haunted by the ghost of an eight-year-old boy who, after being convicted for arson in the mid-19th century, became the youngest person in the UK to be executed by hanging.
+According to local legend, prior to its conversion in the 1970s, the prison was haunted by the ghost of an eight-year-old boy who, after being convicted for arson in the mid-19th century, became the youngest person in the UK to be executed by hanging.

 The Roysse Room was the site of Abingdon School (then 'Roysse's School') from 1563 until it moved to its current site after an indenture by John Roysse, who had been born and educated in Abingdon before he moved to London.
 The room is now part of the civic offices.
 St. Helen's Church dates from around 1100 and is the second-widest church in England, having five aisles and being 10 ft wider than it is long.
 The tower of St Helen's Church has a modern ring of ten bells, cast by the Whitechapel Bell Foundry in 2005 and hung in a new frame with new fittings by White's of Appleton in 2006.
 Abingdon's county hall by the main market square, built in 1677–1680 reputedly by Christopher Kempster, stands on columns, leaving the ground floor open for a market and other functions.
 It was once hailed by Nikolaus Pevsner with the comment "Of the free-standing town halls of England with open ground floors this is the grandest".
 It now houses the Abingdon County Hall Museum and is run by Historic England.